rlane/Oort-legacy/README.md

 players have no control over the outcome.
 Instead, you play by writing a program (AI) that all ships on your team will individually execute.

-To get started, run the UI (`oort_ui` from the command line, or using the desktop shortcut on Windows).
+To get started, run the UI (`oort` from the command line, or using the desktop shortcut on Windows).
 Oort will begin playing a demo scenario.
 Click the "File" menu and select "New Game".
 This will pop up a file chooser where you will pick the scenario.
 The file chooser starts in a directory containing